Lancaster House Treaties: Cyber security

 France and the UK agreed a framework which will govern their enhanced co-operation in this area, leading to strengthened individual and common resilience.

-Data Exchange
+Data exchange

 The two governments are committed to facilitating the sharing of classified data relating to technologies developed jointly as well as certain operations at the operational level.
 These exchanges must not, however, be against national security.

+Lancaster House 2.0

+At the UK-France Summit of July 2025, the two governments announced an update framework for bilateral defense corporation, informally referred to as "Lancaster house 2.0".
+The new agreement builds on the original Lancaster House Treaties of 2010 and introduces several structural changes.
+The most notable is the creation of the Combined Joint Force (CJF) which replaces the formed Combined Joint Expeditionary Force (CJEF) the CJF is designed to enhance operational flexibility, interoperability and rapid deployment capabilities of both armed forces.
+In addition of the CJF, to framework expand Franco-British collaboration to new domains such as space and cyber defense, while also reinforcing industrial cooperation in the development of complex weapon system.

 Counter-terrorism

 To develop co-operation in the following areas: